verotel/flexpay4j/README.md

 # FlexPay4j

-This library allows you, as a Verotel/CardBilling/GayCharge merchant to easily **perform payments** on the Verotel platform (https://www.verotel.com) in a Java or Kotlin environment.
+This library allows you, as a Verotel merchant to easily **perform payments** on the Verotel platform (https://www.verotel.com) in a Java or Kotlin environment.